LIVE ANIMALS added TO PCC VILLAGES

 Adding live chickens: I can still see him in my mind, coming around the Samoan Village on a late afternoon, grabbing a cup or two of leftover coconut (that had been shredded and squeezed dry of coconut “milk”) from the umu kuka (kitchen) area cooking demonstration.

-He once explained to me this was how you trained chickens in Sāmoa to come to the same place every day to get fed.
+He explained to me this was how families in Sāmoa trained chickens to come to the same place every day to get fed.
 Sure enough, all the chickens he had placed in the villages quickly came and started pecking at the shredded coconut.

 Polynesian dogs: It is fairly well known that the old Polynesians kept dogs both as pets and as food.
-So, as part of the “animal experiment” at the Center, Uncle David did some research and came up with a kind of mixed-breed dog that people at the time thought was the closest to what ancient Polynesians might have brought with them on their canoes.
+So, as part of the “animal experiment” at the Center, Uncle David did some research and came up with a kind of mixed-breed dog that people at the time thought was the closest to what ancient Polynesians might have brought with them on their canoe migrations.
 I don’t remember the dog experiment, lasting very long.

 Pua’a (pigs): For sure, pigs were a very important food source in old Polynesia, and at one point Uncle David had the Sāmoan village set up a caged pig display.
 This part of the experiment also didn’t last very long, because the pig didn’t take very long to start getting a little messy and way too smelly.
-That part of the experiment didn’t last very long, either.

 These larger birds were certainly colorful, but it turned out they were also very territorial and sometimes not willing to move for visitors.
 They came and went wherever they wanted, but the focus of this memory is when they roosted in one of the trees every night.
 Then they were very noisy, and LOUD.